 - The hospital must report the surrender to a local welfare agency within 24 hours, but only after the surrendering party has left the premises

-If there is any evidence that the child has been injured, abused, or neglected, all legal protection for the surrendering parent will be voided.
-A state child protection agency can step in and initiate legal proceedings to determine criminal charges and legal penalties against the parent.
+If there is evidence that the child has been injured, abused, or neglected, legal protection for the surrendering parent will be voided.
+In these cases, the state child protection agency can step in and initiate legal proceedings to bring criminal charges and legal penalties against the parent.

 The National Safe Haven Alliance